gesistsa/sweater/README.md

 <!-- badges: end -->

-The goal of sweater (Speedy Word Embedding Association TEst using R) is to test for biases in word embeddings.
+The goal of sweater (Speedy Word Embedding Association Test & Extras using R) is to test for biases in word embeddings.

 The package provides functions that are speedy.
 They are either implemented in C++, or are speedy but accurate approximation of the